shakir85/csv_loader/README.md

 ### Function 2

-- Drop any similar tables & create fresh one (I'm not a big fan of dropping tables, but this is for testing only!).
+- Drop any similar tables & create fresh one (not a big fan of dropping tables! another approach could also be implemented).

 ```python
 # Create table